top of page

 Experienced planters who start planting within the first two shifts will receive a 2.5% total earnings bonus when they finish working with Next Gen.

-Experienced planters who work within the first two shifts and plant within their camp’s last shift will receive an additional 2.5% total earnings bonus after finishing work, for a total of 5% total earning bonus
+Experienced planters who work within the first two shifts and plants to the end of the season will receive an additional 2.5% total earnings bonus after finishing work, for a total of 5% total earning bonus

-Experienced planters who work on or before May 31st and plant within their camp’s last shift will receive a 2.5% total earning bonus.
+Experienced planters who work on or before May 31st and plants to the end of the season will receive a 2.5% total earning bonus.

 Camp Costs